vincentpanqi/awesome-service-workers/README.md

 ## Videos

 - [Offline Web Applications Using IndexedDB & Service Worker](https://www.udacity.com/course/offline-web-applications--ud899) - This free Udacity course is a must if you're planning to dive deep into Service Workers.

+## Resources

+- [The offline cookbook](https://jakearchibald.com/2014/offline-cookbook/) - The bible of Service Worker Patterns by Jake Archibald
+- [ServiceWorker Cookbook by Mozilla](https://serviceworke.rs/) - A collection of recipes for different use cases